Riwi-io-Medellin/C-Sharp_Fundamentals/strings/01_basic.md

-# String in C#
+# Strings in C#

-In this example, we explore strings in C# and how to use them effectively.
+In this example, we explore strings in C# and how to use them effectively.Strings are a sequence of characters used to represent text.
+In C#, strings are handled as objects of the String class, allowing you to perform various operations such as concatenation, search, modification, and more

 ## Character Type
 Characters in C# are defined using single quotes.
 Examples: